jdlph/DTALite/README.md

 The legacy source and binary files are all deprecated and moved to the [archive folder](https://github.com/jdlph/DTALite/tree/main/archive) for referrence only.

 ## Build DTALite
 We use the cross-platform tool CMake to define the building process.
-A classic Visual Studio solution file is shipped as well along with the project file to **build executable only on Windows** for the convenience of users who are not familar with CMake. **Note that** they are not built on CMakeLists.txt.
-You will still need to [create your own Visual Studio project](https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-projects-solutions?view=vs-2019) to build the shared library of DTALite under this solution or [create new CMake projects in Visual Studio](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160) by including the embedded [CMakeLists.txt](https://github.com/jdlph/DTALite/blob/main/src_cpp/src/CMakeLists.txt).

-Build the executable using CMake and run it with NEXTA.
+*Build the executable using CMake and run it with NEXTA*
 ```
 # from the root directory of src (i.e., DTALite/src_cpp/src)
 $ mkdir build